sherlock-audit/2024-10-debita-judging/README.md

          );
 ```

-# Issue M-6: An attacker can wipe the orderbook in buyOrderFactory.sol
+# Issue M-7: An attacker can wipe the orderbook in buyOrderFactory.sol

 Source: https://github.com/sherlock-audit/2024-10-debita-judging/issues/326

 ## Found by
-0x37, AdamSzymanski, liquidbuddha, tourist
+0x37, AdamSzymanski, VAD37, Vidus, copperscrewer, liquidbuddha, tourist
 ### Summary

 A malicious actor can wipe the complete buy order orderbook in `buyOrderFactory.sol`.
 The attack - excluding gas costs - does not bear any financial burden on the attacker.
 As a result of the exploit, the orderbook will be temporarily inaccessible in the factory, leading to a DoS state in buy order matching, and in closing and selling existing positions.